 A proud Sephardi, Rav Isaac is tri-lingual (English, Hebrew and Spanish!), enjoys a good harmony and is always down for a competitive game of football.
 When he is not hitting the sefarim, he can be found scouring Udemy for all things interesting, having a philosophical conversation with friends, or experimenting with wacky smoothie flavors.
 Isaac has a passion for Jewish education, along with a keen interest in psychology and entrepreneurship.
 He hopes to combine these interests in his position as JLIC rabbi at Brandeis and in his service to the Jewish community at large.

-Tal Attia spent a year at Michlelet Mevaseret Yerushalayim (MMY MMY!) and then went on to study at Stern College for Women, where she received her BA in Psychology.
+Tal Attia is from Elizabeth, NJ.
+She spent a year at Michlelet Mevaseret Yerushalayim (MMY MMY!) and then went on to study at Stern College for Women, where she received her BA in Psychology.
 Straight out of college, Tal pursued her MA in Nonprofit Management & Leadership at Hebrew University’s Rothberg International School.
 She has since worked for Ayeka Center for Soulful Education as a Development Associate, and MMY as an Activities Coordinator/ Guidance Counselor (Rakezet).
 She has also served as Program Coordinator for multiple programs, including Counterpoint Israel and the Run4Afikim for Israeli youth at risk, the Bar Ilan Summer Research Program, and Yeshiva University’s Midrashia, which partners with Machon Puah to provide kallah teacher courses for rebbetzins-in-training.
 Tal is the proud mother of the cutest baby ever (objective fact), is an avid reader, enjoys nature hikes, and plans to pursue a further degrees in Psychology/Family Counseling in the long run.